ethereum/builder-specs/README.md

 * [Honest validator specification][validator-spec]

-### Builder API is currently deprecated
+### ⚠️⚠️⚠️ Builder API is currently deprecated ⚠️⚠️⚠️

 In lights of current events, and in particular in lights of MEV-Boost adopting OFAC sanctions, the Builder API is momentairly deprecated.
-Client Teams **MUST** not implement and expose the Builder API until the situation stabilises. **NOTE: Builder API is only momentairly deprecated, and could eventually be re-considered if the situation changes.**
+Client Teams **MUST** not implement and expose the Builder API until the situation stabilises. **NOTE: Builder API is only momentairly deprecated, and will eventually be re-considered if the situation changes.**

 ### Why?